Omycron83/Notes/Temp/Vorschrieb.md

 ### Vorlesen
 If thats all right with you, I'd like to start with the text and first read out loud lines ... to ... .

+(30s)
 ### Outline
-As you may have already noticed, the ... titled "..." authored by ... and published ... on ...  centers around/on ..., a topic that has garnered significant attention .... .
+As you may have already noticed, the ... titled "..." authored by ... and published on ... in/on ...  centers around/on ..., a topic that has garnered significant attention .... .
 Moreover, the author elaborates on ... .

 Types of texts:
 - Novel